 You do not need a marijuana card in order to grow your own cannabis in Virginia.
-Adults 21 and over will legally be allowed to cultivate up to four marijuana plants starting on July 1.
-You cannot grow plants any sooner even if you do have a Virginia marijuana card, because the medical marijuana program does not have any clauses allowing for home cultivation.
+Adults 21 and over will legally be allowed to cultivate up to four marijuana plants regardless of patient status.

 Why Get a Virginia Marijuana Card if You Can Grow Your Own Marijuana Without One?

 There are several benefits to having a Virginia marijuana card, even if you plan to grow your own marijuana and adult-use possession is legal.